instructure/canvas-lms/doc/templates/rest/basics.md

 ### Access Tokens

 You can use access tokens to authenticate as any user in the system.
+Currently, there are two ways to get an access token:

-Currently access tokens must be created by the user and then given to the third party for use.
+  * Tokens may be created manually by the user and then given to the third party for use.
 Access tokens can be generated from the user's profile page.
+  * Tokens can be created automatically from third-party apps by following the <a href="oauth.html">OAuth2</a> flow.

 Note that all requests will need the
 "access_token" query parameter set, not just the first request.